Retropikzel/foreign-c/README.md

 main.sld is the real main which is copied to main.scm

+### Pull requests
+Pull requests for bug fixes, additional implementation support and additional tests are appreciated.
+But please do not change the interface (library exports) and if you add support for implementation then all exported procedures of main.sld need to be implemented and tests must pass.

 ## Documentation

 On some implementations these are procedures, on some macros.